Try Not to Be Negative With Your Driver Attack Angle

 Let me start first with a confession.

-If you currently hit your driver with a negative attack angle – in other words you hit down on the ball – you are in good company.
+If you currently hit your driver with a negative angle of attack – in other words you hit down on the ball – you are in good company.

-The majority of amateur golfers do this and as we have already noted Trackman, perhaps the leading launch monitor manufacturer in golf today, has measured that the average male amateur golfer has a negative attack angle of -1.6º.
+The majority of amateur golfers do this and Trackman, one of the leading launch monitor manufacturers, has measured that the average male amateur golfer has a negative attack angle of -1.6º.

 CLUBHEAD SPEED | CARRY DISTANCE (-5º versus +5º attack angle) | TOTAL DISTANCE (-5º versus +5º attack angle) |